 Mr. Tamulis brings significant Big Four experience with Ernst & Young.
 He developed a strong foundation in Generally Accepted Accounting Principles (GAAP) after spending several years with the firm's assurance practice, and later, with the National Accounting Standards (NAS) group, where he consulted with audit teams on the appropriate application of GAAP.
 While with NAS, he co-authored Ernst & Young's publication "Financial Reporting Developments, Share-Based Payment, FASB Statement 123(R)."
 He also worked with the firm's transaction advisory services group in New York.

 Before joining A&M, Mr. Tamulis was the CFO of a Connecticut-based private equity firm specializing in providing growth capital to small companies across a wide variety of industries, including distribution, industrial products, printing / pre-press and construction in the Northeast region of the U.S. He also served as the director of corporate development with a regional office supply company.

-Mr. Tamulis currently serves on the AICPA Financial Reporting Executive Committee (FinREC).
+Mr. Tamulis served on the AICPA Financial Reporting Executive Committee (FinREC) from September 2013 through September 2016.
 He earned a bachelor's degree in accounting from Fairfield University, where he participated in the Honors Program and was a member of the Alpha Sigma Nu Honor Society.
 He is a Certified Public Accountant (CPA) licensed in Massachusetts.